 It’s the most important bit about camping, right?
 The tent!

-Over the years, I’ve tried all sorts of tents, from massive apartment-sized tents, right down to tiny one-person pop up tents.
-Each one has their own pros and cons, which means it’s important to consider all of your options before you choose the right tent (or tents!) for your camping trips.
+Over the years, I’ve tried all sorts of tents, from massive apartment-sized tents, right down to tiny one-person pop-up tents.
+Each one has its own pros and cons, which means it’s important to consider all of your options before you choose the right tent (or tents!) for your camping trips.